verana-labs/verifiable-trust-vpr-spec/spec.md

 [[def: verifiable credential, verifiable credentials]]:
 ~ A verifiable credential as defined in [[spec-norm:VC-DATA-MODEL]].

+## Naming Conventions

+### In this spec

+- For clarity, Camel Case is used for naming Modules, Entities, Objects, etc.

+### In Implementations

+- All APIs MUST return valid JSON.
+- All JSON content MUST use Snake Case for object, attribute... names.
+- Object attributes and Json Content in general can be returned in any order.

 ## High Level VPR Features

 ### Trust Registry Management